-Organized by the College’s Truth and Reconciliation Committee, the Elders in Residence Program responds to the Commission of Canada’s Calls to Action.
-In keeping with the College’s inclusive delivery methods, the Elders in Residence Program provides service to students in face-to face meetings and by phone.
+The Elders-in-Residence Program responds to the Commission of Canada’s Calls to Action.
+In keeping with the College’s inclusive delivery methods, the Elders-in-Residence Program provides service to students in-person, by phone, and virtually.

-Students are encouraged to contact Elders when seeking personal or professional cultural advice or guidance, with questions about Indigenous protocol or languages, or just to have a casual conversation or to say hello.
-The Native Cultural Arts Museum provided the design and exhibiting of artifacts in the Elder’s rooms.
+Students are encouraged to contact Elders when seeking personal or professional cultural advice or guidance, with questions about Indigenous protocol or languages, or just to have a casual conversation or to say ‘hello’.